cleverhans-lab/cleverhans/examples/RL-attack/README.md

 ### Examples
 Two example scripts are included.

-- enjoy-adv.py : sample implementation of test-time FGSM attack on pre-trained DQN Atari agents.
+- enjoy-adv.py : a sample implementation of test-time FGSM attack on pre-trained DQN Atari agents.
-- train.py: sample implementation of training-time FGSM attack on DQN Atari agents.
+- train.py: a sample implementation of training-time FGSM attack on DQN Atari agents.

 Some example executions on the Breakout game environment are: